Demo tenant: acme-demo

 - One project (

-modelx— small smoke model: one fact, three measures, one persona, one row-security rule.modely— comprehensive model: two facts, snowflake dims, time + geo hierarchies, twelve measures (sum / avg / calculated / currency + percent formats / six time variants), three personas, two row-security rules (mapping + role predicate), two pocket tables, three predictive aggregates with one demand-driven, three lifecycle events, ten drill-through sets, five glossary entries.- Source schema
+ModelX— small smoke model: one fact, a handful of measures, one persona, one row-security rule.
+The simplest model to read when you are learning the canvas.modely— comprehensive model: two facts, snowflake dimensions, time + geo hierarchies, many measures (sum / avg / calculated / currency + percent formats / time variants), three personas, two row-security rules (mapping + role predicate), pocket tables, predictive aggregates (including a demand-driven one), lifecycle events, drill-through sets, and glossary entries.
+This is the model that exercises nearly every feature.- The remaining three —

 acme_demo_srcand target schemaacme_demo_targetintessallite_system.
 Both are recreated on every reseed.